kleinagode/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming
+### Course Year 2024

-This folder contains code from the object oriented programming course.
+- This folder contains code from the object oriented programming course.
+- There are sub folders for classwork, labwork and the end of semester project